Refreshments, exhibition viewing and networking.

 I'm tenant who's passionate about housing, from the tenant's point of view.
 I use my voice to show how decisions impact tenants, and how important it is to include us at all levels

-We can all sign up to the principle of improving the standard of our existing homes.
-But the standards outlined in WHQS 2023 are widely regarded as a tough ask within the timeframe set out, and the current funding landscape.
+We can all sign up to the principle of improving the standard of our existing homes, but the standards outlined in WHQS 2023 are widely regarded as a tough ask within the timeframe set out, and the current funding landscape.

-Breakout two - Developing skills: The new Welsh Housing Quality Standards
+Breakout two - Developing skills: the new Welsh Housing Quality Standards

 11:05